Sprinkler Pump Buyer's Guide

 1. Sizing Your Irrigation Pump Properly

-To determine the correct sprinkler pump size, first you'll to first figure out how many sprinkler heads you have along with their GPM (gallons-per-minute) and PSI (pounds-per-square-inch) requirements.
+To determine the correct sprinkler pump size, you'll first need to figure out how many sprinkler heads you have along with their GPM (gallons-per-minute) and PSI (pounds-per-square-inch) requirements.

 However, don't oversize your pump too much.
 Doing so could blow out your sprinkler heads or cause a sporadic and disorganized spray pattern.
 Size your pump as close to your system's requirements as possible, and you'll be fine.